modehnal/GNOMETerminalAutomation/article/presentation_article.md

     )
     ```

-    To see all running applications in your system.
+    To see all running applications on your system.
 Use the following:

     ```python
     # IPython